 What did Amy Severson decide to do?

-Ultimately, Amy Serverson plans to file for guardianship for Nellie before her 18th birthday, and she intends to do it without the assistance of an attorney.
-“One of the women who works in our county court office is very knowledgeable and she can walk you through everything,” says Amy.
-Knowing that she had someone to lean on through the process made it eaasier to do proceed with the guardianship on her own.
+Ultimately, Amy Serverson filed for guardianship for Nellie before her 18th birthday, and she did it without the assistance of an attorney.
+“One of the women who works in our county court office is very knowledgeable and she can walk you through everything,” said Amy.
+Knowing that she had someone to lean on through the process made it easier to proceed with the guardianship on her own.

 What about you?
 Have you been through the guardianship process?
 Tell us about your experience in the comments below.